Film: Sons of the Desert

 - Henpecked Husbands

-- Malaproper: Laurel, as usual. ("Honesty is the best politics.")
+- Malaproper: Laurel, as usual. ("Honesty is the best politics.")"We floundered in a typhoid."

-- Mathematician's Answer: In Sons of the Desert, Stan and Ollie wouldn't get back home until they came up with a cover story for an escapade.
+- Mathematician's Answer: Stan and Ollie wouldn't get back home until they came up with a cover story for an escapade.
 When interrogated by cops about their places of residence, Ollie claimed to live at home and Stan said he was Ollie's next door neighbor.
 Stan, being Stan, told a really useful answer later.

 - No-Holds-Barred Beatdown: Ollie's wife gives him an off-screen one by throwing every dish in the house at him.